Best Early Black Friday 2020 Deals From Amazon, Walmart, Macy's & More

 November is here, so naturally it's time to start thinking about Black Friday and Cyber Monday.
 It's holiday shopping season, and these are the rules.

-As the winter holidays inch closer, so do the deals on everything from beauty products and designer shoes to home decor and electronics.
-This year, shoppers can expect the holiday shopping season to be more spread out -- making for a less stressful November and December -- with so many Black Friday deals already available from retailers like Walmart, Target, Overstock and others.
+As the winter holidays inch closer, so do the deals on everything from wellness and beauty products and designer shoes to home decor, kitchen tools and electronics.
+This year, shoppers can expect the holiday shopping season to be more spread out -- making for a less stressful November and December -- with so many Black Friday deals already available from retailers like Amazon, Walmart, Target, Overstock and others.

 With 2020's major pivot to online sales and some brick-and-mortar stores remaining closed on Thanksgiving Day, there's never been a better time to knock out all of your gift shopping from the comfort of your couch.
 And if you need a new couch, many of those will be on sale too.